 Stakeholder groups bring together a cross-section of interested parties around a particular set of issues, with the objective of developing consensus for a proposed solution.
-Groups may include utility representatives, regulators, consumer advocates, environmental organizations, customers and consultants.
+Groups may include utility representatives, regulators, consumer advocates, environmental organizations, community-based organizations and consultants.

-In the Midwest, eight states have convened stakeholder groups to address energy efficiency.
+In the Midwest, eight states have convened stakeholder groups to address energy efficiency programs and policies.
 There are differences across the region in the membership and scope of the stakeholder groups.
-Some were created by legislation, while others are efforts of government agencies.
-Some stakeholder groups are convened on a statewide basis, while others are utility-specific.
+For example, certain states have topic-specific work groups to discuss initiatives relevant to a subset of the collaborative.
+Some stakeholder groups were created by legislation, while others are efforts of government agencies.
+Additionally, some are convened on a statewide basis, while others are utility-specific.

-MEEA supports the use of a statewide collaborative so that stakeholders across the state may learn from one another and that the resources invested in the collaborative by government agencies and/or individual participants can be maximized.
+MEEA supports the development of a statewide collaborative so that stakeholders across the state may learn from one another.
+Collaboratives help utilities strengthen and target their energy efficiency programs.
 A statewide collaborative helps ensure that information is reported consistently across the board.
 This also can support and encourage dual fuel programs with electric and natural gas utilities.

 Regardless of the structure or objective of the stakeholder group, there are several important elements that should ensure a strong collaborative process: